MathiasPBerger/gboml-docs-test/docs/source/nodes.rst

  \texttt{min : x[t]}, \quad \texttt{min : sum(x[i] for i in [0:T-1])}

-Similarly to constraints, identifiers can be assigned to objectives when defining with the following syntax:
+Similarly to constraints, identifiers can be assigned to objectives when defining them using the following syntax:

 .. code-block:: c